 So, the following morning I called round to her rambling country estate, Enderby Manor, where I was shown in by a crusty old butler who could have been acting in Toad of Toad Hall.
 “Madam, a Mr Frederick Rossiter to see you,” he announced in a wheezing voice to a rake of a woman with a wild frizz of white hair.

 She got up from a sofa and peered at me.
 “Mr Rossiter?
 No, I don’t think I know such a fellow.”

 “Look, Miss Sycamore, you phoned me last night.
 You told me you wanted me to find something for you.
 Something valuable I assume.”

 The old woman looked perplexed.
 “Did I?
 Did I really?”
-She stood staring into space for what seemed an age, then her frail body shook all over, as if she’d been given an electric shock, and she suddenly smiled at me.
-“Mr. Rossiter, thank you so much for coming.
+She stood staring into space for what seemed an age, and then her frail body shook all over as if she’d been given an electric shock, and she suddenly smiled at me.
+“Mr Rossiter, thank you so much for coming.
 That’ll be all Porterhouse.
-I do apologize, Mr. er, … I’m afraid my memory isn’t what it once was.
+I do apologize, Mr, er, … I’m afraid my memory isn’t what it once was.
 Now, please take a seat.
 Porterhouse will get you a drink.
 Oh, sorry, I sent him away, didn’t I?”

 I sat down.
 “Look it’s OK, I don’t need a drink.
 How may I help?”

 “Well, you see, I’m looking for a mirror.”